ReVanced/revanced-cli/docs/1_usage.md

    adb shell exit
    ```

-   If you want to install the patched APK file on your device by mounting it on top of the original APK file, you will need root access.
-This is optional.
+   Optionally, you can install the patched APK file on your device by mounting it on top of the original APK file.
+   You will need root permissions for this.
+Check if you have root permissions by running the following command:

    ```bash
    adb shell su -c exit
    ```

-2. Get the name of your device
+2. Get your device serial

    ```bash
    adb devices